ValParCH/ValparCH/air_quality_regulation/README.md

 ### PM10 removal - Supply

 The data has been resampled to the same extent, projection and resolution (Swiss grid, LV95, 25m).
-The final result is a map of PM10 rate of removal, the process has been performed on R (see script):
+The final result is a map of PM10 rate of removal, the process has been performed on R [see script](https://github.com/ValParCH/ValparCH/blob/main/air_quality_regulation/PM10/AQR_PM10.R):

 ![](https://github.com/ValParCH/ValparCH/blob/main/air_quality_regulation/figs/AQR_value_PM10.png)